Albany Theatre (Coventry): History

-THE BIRTH OF THE ALBANY THEATRE

-The S106 required the site's new owners (and successors in title) to establish "the Butts Theatre Trust" (a charitable trust that would operate the re-opened Theatre) "as soon as is reasonably practical" following the appointment of a "Theatre Development Manager".
+The S106 required the site's new owners to establish "the Butts Theatre Trust" (a charitable trust that would operate the re-opened Theatre) "as soon as is reasonably practical" following the appointment of a "Theatre Development Manager".

 Once established, the Trust set about bringing the theatre building back to life.
-Allowed access in June 2012, a small army of volunteers (many who had been involved in the campaign to save the theatre) planned and carried out restitution, repairs and developments.
+Allowed access in June 2012, a small army of volunteers planned and carried out restitution, repairs and developments.
 An estimated £100,000 of time and donated materials, supported by residual grant funding of around £50,000 from Coventry City Council, led to a formal re-opening of the auditorium on 1 February 2013.

-For over 12 months, the theatre was entirely volunteer-led and managed.
-A full-time, paid Theatre manager was employed in June 2014.
+Present Day

+The Albany Theatre is a registered charity and is run by a board of trustees, the Albany Theatre Trust.
+The theatre's vision is to 'promote well-being through arts for life'.
+The theatre supports many community groups and initiatives and frequently welcomes local theatre and dance groups onto its stage.
+It is home to various community groups such as local dance troupe Ascension, the Albany Sings Choir and folk collective CVFolk as well as its own Youth Theatre.

+Primarily bringing in shows from other production companies, in 2017 the theatre put on its first in-house production and has since produced a professional in-house production each Christmas, as well as an in-house community pantomime.

+In 2023, following a £3 million redevelopment, funded in part by Coventry City of Culture, the original art deco auditorium was joined by two studio theatres, two multi-use participatory spaces, new toilets and a new café/bar.
+The theatre was officially re-opened by Lord Mayor Mal Mutton in October 2024 with a launch event.

+The theatre was helmed by CEO and Artistic Director Kevin Shaw from 2020 - 2025, and by Alan Pollock from 2025 - Present, and has a small team of 13 paid staff.